andrewzhurov/grid-wallet-poc/README.md

-npm install                     # Or `yarn install` npm run build                   # Or `yarn build`; to build DIDComm's worker.js via webpack npx tsc -p ./cljs-tsconfig.json # to compile some DIDComm .ts modules to .js (API used from .cljs) npx shadow-cljs release :app    # to build main.js of the CLJS app.
+npm install                     # Or `yarn install` npm run build                   # Or `yarn build`; to build DIDComm's worker.js via webpack npx tsc -p ./cljs-tsconfig.json # to compile some DIDComm .ts modules to .js (API used from .cljs)

+# For some reason, compilations without a server fail.
+# And with server, the first one will fail, subsequent succeed.
+npx shadow-cljs server       # Start shadow-cljs server npx shadow-cljs release :app # Requests server to compile prod version of the app -> fails npx shadow-cljs release :app # Requests server to compile prod version of the app -> expected to succeed

 # Serve the app in any way you prefer, e.g.,
 python3 -m http.server -d public/
 # Open in your browser the url, e.g., http://localhost:8000, for the above server
 ```

+Alternatively, you could connect to shadow-cljs server in watch mode via an editor, see the respective [editor integration](https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration).
+(re-compiles on .cljs file changes)

 ## License